 The most important thing to remember about drainage holes is that they must allow excess water to drain away from the pot.
 Too much water sitting in the bottom of the pot could cause the roots to rot.
 You don’t want to use too small holes because they won’t let enough water drain away.
 On the other hand, you don’t want to use big holes either because they might allow too much soil to fall out of the pot.

 You’ll need to know how large your drainage holes should be.
 Ideally, the holes should be no bigger than one-quarter of an inch.
 Too big of a hole allows excess water to drain away too easily.
-However, smaller holes mean that soil won’t drain as fast, causing roots to rot.
+However, smaller holes mean soil won’t drain as fast, causing roots to rot.

 What soil should I put into the container?